BEWARE OF CYBERCRIMINALS, PRIME MINISTER HARRIS WARNS

 “We would therefore want to charge the executive director to be expeditious in ensuring that the cyber investigations lab is established and functioning as a matter of urgency during the course of the year.
 The issues of course are very significant and there’s a lot of havoc, if you will, being caused in people’s lives as a result of fraudulent and other activities taking place in the cyber world.
 A significant number of persons within St. Kitts and Nevis (and) within the region have become victims of appeals on cyberspace for people to put up money in one way or the other,” Dr. Harris said.

-The chairman of the RSS Council of Ministers said that in the face of cybercrime in the region there has to be a collaborative effort locally, regionally and internationally in cybersecurity to combat this threat.
-Companies who may have concerns over their digital security could look to firms such as C2 cyber to assess and reinforce their systems on the international front, and further education into good security practises may be issued across the nation internally to help improve national awareness.
+Companies who may have concerns over their digital security could look to firms such as C2 cyber to assess and reinforce their systems on the international front, and further education into good security practices may be issued across the nation internally to help improve national awareness.
+Being aware of cloud, network, application, DNS Security, and related systems can help you combat the possible threats that might come your way.